GatorEducator/cellveyor/.github/pull_request_template.md

 3. Link the issue the pull request is meant to fix/resolve.

+4. Add all labels that apply. (e.g. documentation, ready-for-review)

-4. Describe the contents and goal of the pull request.
+5. Describe the contents and goal of the pull request.

-5. Will coverge be maintained/increased?
+6. Will coverge be maintained/increased?

-6. What operating systems has this been tested on?
+7. What operating systems has this been tested on?
 How were these tests conducted?

-7. Include a code block and/or screenshots displaying the functionality of your feature, if applicable/possible.
+8. Include a code block and/or screenshots displaying the functionality of your feature, if applicable/possible.

 Mark as a draft until it is ready to begin the reviewing process, then tag our Lead Software Architect, [Jeff Normile](https://github.com/jnormile), our Founding Engineer, [Gregory Kapfhammer](https://github.com/gkapfham),